Arbuscular mycorrhiza: Soil quality

-Restoration of native AM fungi increases the success of ecological restoration project and the rapidity of soil recovery.
-AM fungi enhance soil aggregate stability is due to the production of extraradical hyphae and a soil protein known as glomalin.
+Restoration of native AM fungi increases the success of ecological restoration projects and the rapidity of soil recovery.
+AM fungi enhance soil aggregate stability by the production of extraradical hyphae and a soil protein known as glomalin.

 Glomalin-related soil proteins (GRSP) have been identified using a monoclonal antibody (Mab32B11) raised against crushed AMF spores.
 It is defined by its extraction conditions and reaction with the antibody Mab32B11.

 There is other circumstantial evidence to show that glomalin is of AM fungal origin.
-When AM fungi are eliminated from soil through incubation of soil without host plants, the concentration of GRSP declines.
+When AM fungi are eliminated from the soil through incubation of soil without host plants, the concentration of GRSP declines.
 A similar decline in GRSP has also been observed in incubated soils from forested, afforested, and agricultural land and grasslands treated with fungicide.

 Glomalin is hypothesized to improve soil aggregate water stability and decrease soil erosion.
-A strong correlation has been found between GRSP and soil aggregate water stability in a wide variety of soils where organic material is the main binding agent, although the mechanism is not known.
-The protein glomalin has not yet been isolated and described, and the link between glomalin, GRSP, and arbuscular mycorrhizal fungi is not yet clear.
+A strong correlation has been found between GRSP and soil aggregate water stability in various soils where organic material is the main binding agent, although the mechanism is unknown.
+The protein glomalin has not yet been isolated and described, and the link between glomalin, GRSP, and arbuscular mycorrhizal fungi is unclear.